-How Much Is Enough? by Robert Skidelsky and Edward Skidelsky raise an inquiry about how much money is enough for an average person to live a good life by working less and enjoying more.
-And it also talks about how Keynes’s predictions were wrong.
+How Much Is Enough Book Summary by Robert Skidelsky and Edward Skidelsky raises an inquiry about how much money is enough for an average person to live a good life by working less and still enjoy more.
+It also talks about how Keynes’s predictions were wrong.

 Who should read the “How Much Is Enough Summary”?

-- Anyone who is stuck in a stressful job and wonders how many years should a person work to live a good life after retirement.
-(This type of mindset has a problem though)
+- Anyone stuck in a stressful job and wondering how many years a person should work to live a good life after retirement.
+(This type of mindset has a problem, though)

 - Anyone who wants to work less and have more fun in life.

-Robert Skidelsky is Emeritus Professor of Political Economy at the University of Warwick.
+Robert Skidelsky is an Emeritus Professor of Political Economy at the University of Warwick.